PTSD Counseling & Treatment

 Prolonged exposure therapy

-People with post-traumatic stress disorder may avoid situations, activities, and thoughts that remind them of a dangerous or fearful life event or the traumatic experience that happened, which can prevent them from living their life to the fullest and negatively affect them in other ways.
+People with PTSD may avoid situations, activities, and thoughts that remind them of a dangerous or fearful life event or a traumatic experience that happened, which can prevent them from living their life to the fullest and negatively affect them in other ways.

 Prolonged exposure therapy, or repeatedly discussing a traumatic event with a mental health professional, can gradually decrease the intensity of the feelings associated with it and make them seem less overwhelming.